entzik/status-machina/README.md

-# status-machina
+# Status Machina
-A small, simple and pragmatic state machine engine targeted at resilient microservices orchestration.
+A small, simple and pragmatic state machine engine targeted at resilient micro-services orchestration.

 It offers a core library and a spring integration library.